alttch/bma-info/eva4/va/opcentre.rst

 To select an element, click or tap on it.
 Newly added elements are selected by default.

 The element can be moved (dragged) when selected.
-Parameters of the selected element are available on the side-bar.
+Parameters of a selected element are available on the side-bar.

 .. figure:: ./oc_ss/idc-element-params.png